devanggiri/Travel-Guide-India/README.md

-Your project on creating a travel recommender for India, based on various factors, can provide a wide range of insights and conclusions.
-Here are some potential insights that such an analysis could yield:
+Potential insights that such an analysis could yield:

 1. **Popular Travel Destinations**:
    - Identify the most visited locations year-wise.